 For the purposes of this subsection only, a year is defined as twelve (12) consecutive calendar months of employment.

-2.6.1.
-Additional Life Insurance
+2.6.1 Additional Life Insurance

-Eligible employees in this unit shall have the option to purchase additional term life insurance in increments of \$25,000 to a maximum of \$200,000 at the County's rate.
+Eligible employees shall have the option to purchase additional term life insurance in increments of \$25,000 to a maximum of \$200,000 at the County's rate.